hilali-msc/intro-to-building-webapps/frameworks_overview/mvc.md

 In our example Twitter app, one controller element that could be presented to the user would be a form for sending a new Tweet.
 Other controller elements could include the Favorite and the Retweet buttons.
 All of these interface elements would result in the controller sending information back to the model that would ultimately result in the data in the model being updated and the views being updated as well.

 ## The virtuous cycle
+The three components of an MVC system work together to keep the application responsive to the user and constantly updated.
+Although this core concept is incredibly popular, frameworks that implement the idea of an MVC approach are diverse and varied.
+It's critical to understand the basic concept here, but also critical to learn the specifics of whatever framework you are working with.